jadecobra/python_tdd_exercises/source/how_to/calculator.rst

                 self.x-self.y
             )

-  the tests are still green!
+  and the tests are still green!

 * I remove ``test subtraction`` from the TODO list